Péter Gulácsi: Red Bull Salzburg

 On 7 June 2013, Red Bull Salzburg announced they had signed Gulácsi on a free transfer from Liverpool on a four-year deal.
 He played his first match in Salzburg's colours in the ÖFB-Cup, against Union St. Florian from the third division, at an eventual 9–0 away win.
 On 20 July 2013, he made his debut in the Austrian Bundesliga against Wiener Neustadt at an eventual 5–1 away win.

 RB Leipzig

+2015–2020: 2.
+Bundesliga to Champions League semi-finals

 On 1 July 2015, Gulácsi transferred to RB Leipzig, the sister club of Red Bull Salzburg, for a fee of 3 million pounds.
 He finished the 2015–16 season by making 15 appearances for the first team and two appearances in the Regionalliga Nordost for the reserve team.

 On 17 December 2017, Gulácsi signed a new contract with RB Leipzig.
 His contract with the club would have expired in 2020 but he prolonged it by 2022.
 He finished the 2016–17 season with 34 appearances.
 Gulácsi was selected as the best goalkeeper of the autumn part of the 2017–18 Bundesliga season by the German sport magazine Kicker.
 He finished the 2017–18 season with 47 appearances.
-According to leading German sports magazine kicker, Gulácsi performed best in the Bundesliga's 2018–19 season matchday ratings with an average score of 2.61 and 16 clean sheets.
+According to leading German sports magazine Kicker, Gulácsi performed best in the Bundesliga's 2018–19 season matchday ratings with an average score of 2.61 and 16 clean sheets.

-In the 2019–20 season, Gulácsi made history by qualifying for the UEFA Champions League semi-finals, the first time ever for RB Leipzig.
+In the 2019–20 season, Gulácsi made history by qualifying as the first Hungarian for the UEFA Champions League semi-finals, the first time ever for RB Leipzig.

+2021–present: Club captaincy

 Following the departure of Marcel Sabitzer, Gulácsi was appointed as the new club captain.
 On 7 May 2021, Gulácsi signed a contract extension with Leipzig, keeping him at the club until 2025.
 On 23 May 2022, Gulácsi helped Leipzig claim their first piece of major silverware in club history in winning the DFB-Pokal.
 In the final against Freiburg, Gulácsi forced two misses in the penalty shoot-out.

-On 5 October 2022, he tore the anterior cruciate ligament in his right knee, in a 3–1 win against Celtic in the Champions League.
+On 5 October 2022, he tore the anterior cruciate ligament in his right knee, in a 3–1 win against Celtic in the Champions League, which forced him to miss the rest of the season.

+On 27 September 2023, he returned from his injury and played a whole match against Wehen Wiesbaden in the DFB-Pokal, which ended with a 3–2 away victory for Leipzig.
+On 4 February 2024, he played his first Bundesliga match in a 2–0 victory over Union Berlin on game week 20 of the 2023–24 season, returning to the starting line-up after a lengthy absence.
+In December 2024, he was rated as the best goalkeeper of the first half of the 2024–25 Bundesliga season by Kicker.

 International career

-In May 2008, Gulácsi received his first call up for Hungary and was an unused substitute in their 1–1 draw with Croatia.